PoliticalGraveyard.com

 Jackson, Jacob B. — of Parkersburg, Wood County, W.Va.
 Democrat.
 Delegate to Democratic National Convention from West Virginia, 1876 (member, Committee on Permanent Organization).
 Burial location unknown.

-Relatives: Grandson of John George Jackson; son of John Jay Jackson and Emma (Beeson) Jackson; brother of John Jay Jackson, Jr. and James Monroe Jackson.
-See Livingston-Seymour-Lee-Williams family of New York.
+Relatives: Son of John Jay Jackson and Emma (Beeson) Jackson; brother of John Jay Jackson Jr. and James Monroe Jackson; grandson of John George Jackson.

 See also National Governors Association biography